 19 June: World Sickle Cell Day

 This international awareness day is observed annually to increase public knowledge and understanding of sickle cell disease, and the challenges experienced by patients, their families, and caregivers.
-Haematologists support sickle cell patients throughout their lives, and the College has a free downloadable activity pack about how genetic inheritance of this condition called Split your genes.
+Haematologists support sickle cell patients throughout their lives, and you can find out more about a career in red cell haematology in our recent careers webinar.
+The College has a free downloadable activity pack about genetic inheritance of sickle cell disease called Split your genes.

 July